 Despite everything, this is my home, with good and bad memories.
 My home is not a building, because it is only when I am with nature that I feel I am myself, at peace.

 I did this painting on a paper bag and acrylic paint.
 I used this material because I think of acrylic paint as one of the cheapest and basic art materials (or I just bought the cheapest one) and I feel that memories are just so normal, basic in daily life.
 I also did it on paper bag because, just as that paper, memories are so fragile, easy to be transformed.
 Therefore, I put a frame around the painting because, as happy memories, we want to treasure and value them.

-Si pudiera, volaria hacía allá para poder sentir la tierra en mis manos, oír a los pájaros cantar, oler la tierra mojada después de una lluvia y me doy cuenta de lo fuerte que abrazo a el recuerdo y lo difícil que es encontrar otro lugar así.
+Si pudiera, volaria hacía allá para poder sentir la tierra en mis manos, oír a los pájaros cantar, oler la tierra mojada después de una lluvia y me doy cuenta de lo fuerte que abrazo a el recuerdo y lo difícil que es encontrar otro lugar así--como casa.